Debbie B. Dugger, Executive Director

 Nancy gained valuable experience as a volunteer Advocate for three years prior to joining the CASA of Liberty/Chamber Counties staff as an Advocate Coordinator.

 Cori Davila, Advocate Coordinator and Fostering Futures Coordinator

 Cori Davila is an Advocate Coordinator who also coordinates our Fostering Futures program.
-She began as a fierce Advocate and was heavily involved with Fostering Futures the minute she signed on as a volunteer.
+She began as a fierce volunteer Advocate and was heavily involved with Fostering Futures the minute she signed on as a volunteer.
 We are so excited to have Cori’s passion and experience boosting our Fostering Futures program and are excited for her vision for Fostering Futures.

 Cori has always been lead to work with children.
 She started working as an early childhood learning teacher as soon as she graduated from high school, while studying for a degree in Social Work.
 After graduating from Lee College she worked as a certified Pre-k teacher and tutored the 4th through 8th grades, after school while attending University of Houston, Clear Lake.
-Cori began working as a tutor for low income high school students under the No Child Left Behind Act, before joining the CASA Family in 2015.
-She is happily married to her high school sweet heart and considers all the kids she works with as part of her family.
+Cori began working as a tutor for low-income high school students under the No Child Left Behind Act, before joining the CASA Family in 2015.
+She is happily married to her high school sweetheart and considers all the kids she works with as part of her family.

-Cynthia Calhoun, Administrative Assistant
+Rita Sanders, Administrative Assistant